skooter500/cc25/README.md

 When you complete exercises:
 - Take screenshots of your visualizers
 - Record short videos of your instruments
-- Share your code with the class
+- Share your code with the class on discord
-- Demo your coolest creations!

-**Most importantly: Have fun and experiment!** 🎵🎨

----

-Good luck and happy coding!

 ## Week 5 - Lists, dictionaries, slicing